Programme code: AK3313

 Below is a summary only.
 For a comprehensive overview of this qualification, please refer to the Academic Calendar

-You will begin by studying basic human sciences, communication skills and the political and social aspects of the New Zealand health system.
-In the second semester of your physiotherapy degree your focus turns directly to physiotherapy and you explore fundamental approaches to assessment and therapeutic touch.
-You will also develop an understanding of some of the core theoretical dimensions of practice and physiotherapy's emerging role in primary health care.
+You do eight papers in Year 1, including four common core health science papers.
+In the second semester of your physiotherapy degree you explore fundamental approaches to assessment and therapeutic touch.
+You will also develop your understanding of some of the core theoretical dimensions of practice and physiotherapy's emerging role in primary health care.

 555201 Human Anatomy and Physiology I